docker/docs/installation.md

 TLS for you automatically.

 Finally, you can specify a different port for the Swarm manager if you need to.
+Using a different  port is a customization.
 These instructions assume you are using the default `2376` port.

 ## Step 3: Install Docker CS Engine 1.9